mlava/better-tasks/README.md

 - Dashboard UI, filters, saved views, and review presets
 - Locale-aware date formatting and first-day-of-week handling

-### Note on Natural Language Parsing (NLP)

-Natural-language parsing for recurrence patterns (e.g. “every second Tuesday”, “fortnightly”, or non-English equivalents) is **explicitly out of scope** for the current i18n implementation.

-This is recognised as a **future AI/NLP enhancement**, rather than a missing localisation feature.
-The current recurrence system prioritises correctness, transparency, and explicit user intent over heuristic parsing.

 Currently supported languages are:
 - English (en)
 - Simplified Chinese (zh)
 - Traditional Chinese (zhHant)

 We welcome contributions from users who wish to add other languages.

+### Note on Natural Language Parsing (NLP)

+Localised natural-language parsing for recurrence patterns (e.g. “every second Tuesday”, “fortnightly”, or non-English equivalents) is **explicitly out of scope** for the current i18n implementation.

+This is recognised as a **future AI/NLP enhancement**, rather than a missing localisation feature.
+The current recurrence system prioritises correctness, transparency, and explicit user intent over heuristic parsing.

 ---